tudo-aqua/rereso-case-studies/README.md

 SPDX-License-Identifier: CC-BY-4.0
 -->

-# ReReRo Case Studies
+# Recobinable Benchmarks and Software Tools: Case Studies

-This contains all case studies for ReReSo and the scripts to build benchmark and tool bundles from then.
+This contains all case studies for the paper *Towards a Specification for Recombinable Benchmarks and Software Tools* and the scripts to build benchmark and tool bundles from then.
 The project contains the following components:

 1. The DuMux CI case study in `dumux/ci-tools`, `dumux/example-benchmarks`, and `paper-benchmark`.
 2. The DuMux Koch2024a replication case study in `dumux/koch2024a-repro`.